Occurrences of harm are often complex with many contributing factors. Organizations need to:

 - Have mechanisms in place to mitigate consequences of harm when it occurs.

-To develop a more in-depth understanding of the care delivered to patients, chart audits, incident analyses and prospective analyses can all be helpful in identifying quality improvement opportunities.
+To develop a more in-depth understanding of the care delivered to patients, chart audits, incident analyses and/or prospective analyses can all be helpful in identifying quality improvement opportunities.
 Links to key resources for analysis methods are included in the section "Resources for Conducting Incident and/or Prospective Analyses."

 Chart audits are recommended as a good method to develop a more in-depth understanding of the care delivered to patients identified by the Hospital Harm measure.
-Chart audits help identify quality improvement opportunities.
+Chart audits can also help identify quality improvement opportunities.

 Conducting a Chart Audit to Drive Quality Improvement